dylanchang44/dxtracter/README.md

-The bot is terminated at this time.
+The bot is currently terminated.